danwley/OA-accuracy/README.md

 **Include example from an actual game.
 Ask for the best move?
 Ask for the follow-up.**

+Check out this motivation from GothamChess, one of the biggest chess streamers/coaches out there.
 Moments that Gotham alluded to something similar to OA accuracy: 16:00, 22:00

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=nTQUwghvy5Q" target="_blank">